 We have compared genotypes (DNA sequences) and phenotypes (morphology) to tackle various goals, from questioning species delineation to exploring distribution patterns, biogeography and phylogeny.
 We have also contributed to expand and curate public databases of ciliate gene sequences (GenBank, EukRef, PR2) and to describe new taxa.

-In Long Island Sound, we are studying impacts of summer hypoxia (low oxygen in the water) on the structure and function of microbial communities (bacteria, archaea, protists), with emphasis on ciliates and other consumers.
-This relatively new research line is now funded by the NSF and we will be hiring a postdoc and several students soon.
-Stay tuned!
+In Long Island Sound, we are studying how microbial comunities contribute to (and are impacted by) summer hypoxia (low oxygen in the water).
+We are looking at the structure and function of microbial communities (bacteria, archaea, protists), with emphasis on ciliates and other consumers.

 National Science Foundation.
 BRC-BIO: Structure and functioning of microbial plankton under coastal hypoxia.